Off to Kowloon!

 Hopewell Center

-Panorama elevator of the Hopewell Center
+Panoramic elevator of the Hopewell Center

-View from Hopewell Center
+View from the Hopewell Center

 Take the Star Ferry over to Kowloon

-After a quick snack at Subways, we took the Star Ferry to Kowloon.
-This historic means of transport, which has been running since 1898, has already become a symbol of Hong Kong.
-We bought a ticket for the Upper Deck for HK$2.20 (approx. EUR0.20) and it took about 5 minutes to cross.
+After a quick snack at Subway, we took the Star Ferry across to Kowloon.
+This historic mode of transport, which has been operating since 1898, has become a Hong Kong landmark.
+We bought a ticket for the upper deck for HK2.20 (approx. €0.20) and the crossing took about 5 minutes.

 Kowloon Park